anna130993/aifia/README.md

 - MongoDB,
 - Mongoose.

-(I am fully aware that for security purposes mongodb atlas password should never be exposed that way - unfortunately, due to quickly impending deadline, I was unable yet to resolve that issue (it regards all Heroku deployment, CSP, the password, dotenv/environmental variables and successfully passing down the string from nodemon.json).
+(I am fully aware that for security purposes mongodb atlas password should never be exposed that way - unfortunately, due to quickly impending deadline, I was unable yet to resolve that issue.
 It will, however, be my first priority and hopefully, it will be resolved very quickly. :) )

 # Planned updates / to-do list
 - fix bug with order's phone number (shows error with no actual error with successfull order),